SilasD12/Active-Directory-Homelab/README.md

   - Windows Server 2025 Evaluation Edition
   - Windows 11 Pro
 - Active Directory Domain Services (AD DS)
-- DNS, DHCP
+- DNS, DHCP to connect a Windows 11 computer to the domain and network.
-- Group Policy Management
+- Group Policy Management to manage users and enforce rules.

 ## Setup Guide
 The step-by-step guide with screenshots is available in [docs/setup.md](docs/setup.md)